apache/sling-site/src/main/jbake/content/news/sling-14-released.md

 Sling Starter 14 runs on Jetty 12 and fully supports Jakarta Servlet API 6.1.
 However, OSGi bundles implemented against the old Servlet API 4 are still supported as well.
 You don't have to update your application code.
 New projects should start using the latest Servlet API right away.

 See this talk for more details: [adaptTo() 2025 - Seamless Transition: Apache Sling's Adoption of Jakarta Servlet API](https://adapt.to/2025/schedule/seamless-transition-apache-slings-adoption-of-jakarta-servlet-api)

+## Drop support for Java 11

+All Sling modules that have been migrated to Jakarta Servlet API 6.1 have Java 17 as minimum version, so Java 11 is no longer supported for the Sling Starter.

 ## Switch to jakarta.json completed